 Many of you are probably familiar or have at least heard the term HDR (High Dynamic Range).
 However, you may not know exactly what HDR means, as well as how to shoot an HDR image.
 I wrote this article to provide a down to earth explanation on what HDR means, its purpose, as well as how to shoot and compose an HDR image.

 First, what does the term High Dynamic Range exactly mean?
+Before you can learn how to execute HDR, let’s get into some definitions of HDR.
 Simply put, the dynamic range of an image is the range of luminosity from the darkest shadow to the brightest highlight within an image.
 Depending on your composition, the dynamic range can vary greatly.

 For example, imagine shooting an image at your local jazz club.
 Most likely, the scene would be dark and moody with perhaps a few small amounts of highlights perhaps in the lighting and candles.
 The dynamic range in this shot would be very low since the majority of the scene is dark.
 On the flip side, let’s say you were shooting a very bright scene, such as just the clouds in the sky.
 The dynamic range of this scene would still be very low since the majority of the scene is bright.